 ranks this poem as his favourite, especially when pronounced in the Falkirk way "Yae Fond Kiss".

 David Scott of the Duns Burns Club put forward this one.
 Although it is a song, not a poem, David prefers to hear it recited, particularly enjoying the third verse which was written for Jean Armour.

 As well as getting high praise from David Scott, this poem was also chosen by Doctor Jennifer Orr and Professor Murray Pittock.
 Dr Orr told me

 My favourite poem by Burns is undoubtedly ‘Tam o’ Shanter’ for its masterful narrative voice and a narrator whose tale is very much in the telling.
 The poem has it all: drama, superstition, satire, male bravado, humour.
 It is especially interesting to see the narrator getting distracted by his own tale!
 My favourite song by Burns has to be ‘A Man’s a Man for a’ That’, simply because of the Enlightenment sentiments of the poem - that every man has inherent worth, irrespective of fame, fortune and status in life.
 It is still very relevant today especially in a political culture where the rich and poor are increasingly divided.

-Dr. Jennifer Orr is a Lecturer in Eighteenth Century Literature at Newcastle Univeristy, Her latest book Literary Networks and Dissenting Print Culture in Romantic-Period Ireland can be found here.
+Dr. Jennifer Orr is a Lecturer in Eighteenth Century Literature at Newcastle Univeristy, Her latest book Literary Networks and Dissenting Print Culture in Romantic-Period Ireland

-Professor Murray Pittock is the Bradley Chair of English Literature at Glasgow University, where the Centre for Robert Burns Studies is based.
+Professor Murray Pittock is the Bradley Chair of English Literature at Glasgow University, where the Centre for Robert Burns Studies

 What's your favourite poem by Robert Burns?
 Make sure and let us know via facebook, twitter, post or email or give us a call and chew the fat with us about it.